Mamiololo01/pdsnd_github/README.md

 Credits:

-These are the links that i used to take help for solving the below project.
+These are the links that assisted in the project:

 https://www.python-course.eu/python3_conditional_statements.php.